-The Action Plan consists of a number of specific actions and commitments in relation to each of the strategic objectives and their desired outcomes these are also cross referenced to the relevant section of the Procurement and Commercial Improvement Programme (PCIP).
+The Action Plan consists of a number of specific actions and commitments in relation to each of the strategic objectives and their desired outcomes, and are cross referenced to the relevant section of the Procurement and Commercial Improvement Programme (PCIP).

-Progress against this Action Plan (see below) will be regularly monitored by the College's Procurement service and Finance Committee.
+Progress against this Action Plan (see below) will be regularly monitored by the College's Procurement service and Finance, Resource and Infrastructure Committee.